Learn how to personalise and add specific info to sales forms.

 - Give your template a name.

-- Select Dive in with a template to choose a layout.
+- Select Dive in with a template (change up the template) to choose a layout.
 These layouts are fixed.
-We recommend the Airy new.
-Note: If you plan to use SKUs or create progress invoices, you need to use Airy new.
+We recommend using the Airy new.
+Note: If you plan to use Stock Keeping Units (SKUs) or create progress invoices, you have to use the Airy new design.

 - Select Splash on some colour and pick a colour scheme.
-You can enter a hex code for a truly custom colour.
+You can enter a HEX code (the six-digit combination of numbers and letters for a colour) for a truly custom colour.